kuzzleio/kuzzle/docs/API.MQTT.md

 Subscription works differently in Kuzzle than with a regular publish/subscribe protocol.
 In Kuzzle, you don't exactly subscribe to a room or to a topic but, instead, you subscribe to documents.

-What it means is that, along with your subscription query, you also give to Kuzzle a set of matching criteria.
+What it means is that, along with your subscription query, you also give to Kuzzle a set of document or message filters.
-Once you have subscribed to a room, if a pub/sub message is published matching your criteria, or if a matching stored document changes (because it is created, updated or deleted), then you'll receive a notification about it.
-Notifications are ``response`` objects.

 Of course, you may also subscribe to a ``data collection`` with no other matching criteria, and you'll effectively listen to a 'topic'.

+Once you have subscribed to a room, depending on your filters, you may receive the following notifications:

+* whenever a pub/sub message is published matching your criteria (realtime)
+* whenever a matching document is about to be created or deleted (realtime)
+* whenever a matching stored document is created, updated or deleted (once the change is effective in the database)
+* whenever a user enters or leaves the room

+Good news is, you may ask Kuzzle to send only the notifications relevant to your application, by configuring your subscription request (see below).
+You can also subscribe multiple times to the same room, with different configurations.
+Kuzzle will provide you with a channel for each of these subscriptions, allowing different part of your application to concentrate on what it needs to process.

-The matching criteria you pass on to Kuzzle are [filters](./filters.md).
+The matching criteria you pass on to Kuzzle are based upon [Kuzzle DSL](./filters.md)

 How subscription works:
 :arrow_right: You send a subscription query to Kuzzle
-:arrow_left: Kuzzle responds to you with a room unique ID
+:arrow_left: Kuzzle responds to you with a ``roomId`` and a ``channel``
-:arrow_right: You subscribe to the topic ``mqtt.<room name>``
+:arrow_right: You listen to the ``channel`` provided in the response
-:arrow_left: When a document matches your room criteria, Kuzzle sends you a ``response``
+:arrow_left: Kuzzle forwards the corresponding notifications on that channel

 **Query:**